mathewqpmiller/Excel-KickstarterAnalysis/README.md

 ## Excel Pivot Tables and Pivot Charts

-This project required me to organize and analyze a database of 4,200 past Kickstarter campaigns to incover any hidden trends.
-Kickstarter has been hugely successful as a crowdfunding service, but all of the projects have not seen success.
-To get funded through a Kickstarter project, the funding must be equal to or greater than the orignal set goal.
-Only one third of all Kickstarter campaigns find enough funding to go into production.
-For this reason, companies will spend months researching past projects to uncover successfull trends.
+This project involved organizing and analyzing a dataset of 4,200 past Kickstarter campaigns to uncover hidden trends and patterns in project success.
+While Kickstarter has proven to be a powerful crowdfunding platform, not all projects reach their funding goals.
+To be considered successful, a campaign must meet or exceed its original funding target.

+Historically, only about one-third of Kickstarter campaigns are successfully funded.
+Because of this, companies often invest time in analyzing past campaigns to identify strategies and trends that lead to success.
+This analysis was conducted in Excel, focusing on funding outcomes across various categories.

 ### Task 1: Organize / Stylize Dataset